-When installing new doors, the principal designer of the build should ensure doors are fit for purpose.
+14.1 When installing new doors, the principal designer of the build should ensure doors are fit for purpose.
 New doors should be fitted with barrel hinges.
 Door guards will be fitted to existing doors where barrel hinges are not installed.
 Doors should be checked during Health and Safety audit.
 Staff should report any defective doors on Parago system.
 Smaller children should be observed using doors and where necessary, staff should hold doors open for children.
 Children in the Middle and Upper schools should be educated on safe behaviour around doors.
+Fire doors should be installed following strict fire safety rules to ensure they are fit for purpose.